 27th Street BridgeCompletion of the design and environmental process to replace the 27th Street Bridge is anticipated in 2017.
 The approved 2017 Budget includes $1,202,854 in funding for the project, of which $620,828 is Federal Highway Administration off-system bridge funding.The goal of the ongoing design project is to provide a safe route, develop a solution that has improved traffic operations for the 20-year traffic volumes, maintain the Atkinson Trail and minimize impacts to traffic, pedestrians, utilities, the river, boaters, and adjacent land owners.

 City Council took the next steps in the ongoing design project on Dec.
 1, 2016, with the selection of the straight alignment for the 27th Street Bridge that was recommended by the Transportation Board and the public, following public meetings on the alternatives.
 The bridge slide alternative uses the existing straight bridge alignment and a roundabout intersection at South Grand Ave. and 27th Street.
 A pdf of design team AMEC Foster Wheeler's presentation from Nov.
 16, 2016 is available at cogs.us/DocumentCenter/View/1528

 West Midland Multi-Use Trail

-Construction of the three-quarter-mile long trail segment of the West Midland Multi-Use Path from Lowe’s to the White Water Park is currently underway and is expected to be completed in May of 2017.
+The West Midland Trail is a multi-use, three-quarter-mile long trail segment stretching from Lowe’s to the White Water Park.
 The project, which includes a section of trail being constructed by RFTA, is intended to provide a safe route for pedestrians and cyclists from the Glenwood Springs Middle School to downtown Glenwood to use during the Grand Avenue Bridge detour in 2017 and beyond.
-City Council in August 2016 approved $1.79 million for the project, which is also partially funded by a Federal Mineral Lease District grant.
+The trail and bridge were partially funded through a $375,000 Garfield County Federal Mineral Lease District grant.